 Booking your MOT/ vehicle test by telephone

-Selection of MOT dates and times
+Choice of MOT dates and times

 Waiting times vary between centres and you may find you can get a test quicker at another MOT test centre.
 You can find a full list of test centres at the link below.

-Checking the MOT status of a vehicle
+Checking the MOT history of a vehicle

 If the online check shows that your MOT has expired you should book the earliest available test appointment for your vehicle.